Updated 4/30/24

 Black History and the Voting Rights Movement(s)

-The right to vote for Americans has been hard-fought (and won) by different populations of the country since the very founding of our nation.
+The right to vote for Americans has been hard-fought (and won) by different communities since the founding of our nation.
 In 1776, white male property owners were given the right to vote.
-Following the Civil War, the 15th amendment was adopted in 1870 with the intention of breaking down the racial divide to voting, but states still continued to set restrictions and deny the right to vote to Black Americans.
+Following the Civil War, the 15th Amendment was adopted in 1870 to break down the racial divide in voting, but states continued to set restrictions and deny the right to vote to Black Americans.
 Finally, in 1920, white women were given the right to vote.
-But it wasn’t until the 1960s and the passage of the VRA that Black men and women had a clear path to the voting booth.
+But it wasn’t until the 1960s and the passage of the Voting Rights Act (VRA) that Black men and women had a clear path to the voting booth.

 Racism and Voter Discrimination Today

-In the greatest country in the world, discrimination should not exist when it comes to the freedom to vote, yet the fight is far from over.
+Discrimination should not exist regarding the freedom to vote, yet our fight is far from over.
 Year after year, anti-voter legislation passes in legislatures around the country.

 Since the Supreme Court gutted the VRA's protections in Shelby County v.
 Holder, state legislatures across the country have done everything in their power to create barriers to voting.
 With voter discrimination still occurring, the need for the Voting Rights Act still exists.

-The Supreme Court has repeatedly called out Congress’ responsibility to rewrite the VRA, stating that the original intent of the law—protecting voters from blatant discrimination—is still needed.
+The Supreme Court has repeatedly called out Congress’ responsibility to rewrite the VRA, stating that the original intent of the law — protecting voters from blatant discrimination — is still needed.
 Lack of action from Congress has allowed bad actors in states across the country to methodically slice away at the representation of communities of color.
-And yet, Congress has yet to act.

 Donate to support our work